12-Monkeys-Developers/cthulhuhack/README.md

 Item
 - Ability: special ability
-- Item : management of the supplies die with the possibility to make a roll (known limitation : in case of loss of resource, the die must be decreased by hand)
+- Item : management of the supplies die with the possibility to make a roll
 - Weapon: for weapons, drag and drop on the character sheet
 - Attack: opponent's attacks, to be dragged on the opponent's card
 - Definition: used for Out of Game, Temporary Insanity and Shock table statuses; added to character via drag and drop
     - Taking into account the disadvantage for certain Out-of-Game statuses
     - An icon appears on the token in case of condition
+- Click on name to display description

 Options
 - Fortune: activates/deactivates the display on the form
     - The GM activates the option and makes the number of tokens available to the players.
     - Display of the number of tokens under the portrait
-    - Only a GM could spend a token (Known limitation: after spending, you have to close and open the card to see the remaining number updated)
+    - Only a GM could spend a token
     - A message is displayed in the chat when a token is spent
 - Adrenaline: activates/deactivates the display on the card
-    - Under the portrait: token lightning for the player, skull and crossbones for the GM.
+    - Under the portrait: lightning token for the player, skull and crossbones token for the GM.
 - Hit dice as a resource: activates/deactivates the display on the form
 - Wealth as a resource: enables/disables display on the form
 - Miscellaneous option : if the field is filled, this is used as a resource and will replace Wealth resource